The Ghosts of Watt O'Hugh

 Q: How come there is no picture of the author on the website?
 I bet he is a handsome fellow.

 SSD: You bet wrong!
 But most important, you shouldn’t have my face in your mind’s eye when you’re reading Watt’s words.
-You should picture the stoic figure on a horse in Craig Eastland’s cover art.
+You should picture the stoic figure on a horse in Craig Eastland and Mark Matcho’s cover art.

 Q: Is there going to be a sequel?